Last Updated on September 3, 2023 by Samantha Harris

 Tortoises can smell water, especially if it has been contaminated.

-No studies have been done to showcase if they can smell completely fresh and clean water.
+No studies have shown if they can smell fresh and clean water.
 However, water that has been contaminated gives off a certain smell that tortoises are more than capable of detecting.

 The water sources wild tortoises encounter aren’t clean by our standards.
 They contain plants, fish, and microorganisms.
-Given the fact that tortoises eat fish, it’s safe to assume that they can smell the fish and catch them.
+Given that tortoises eat fish, it’s safe to assume they can smell and catch them.

 The water doesn’t hinder their ability to smell their food.